froboy/yusaopeny_docs/content/en/docs/howto/install-cachet/_index.md

 >
 > * [Download Cachet as a Web Font ](https://theybrand.org/wordpress/cachet) (requires YMCA Link login)

+## For developers

-**Developers:** YMCA development partners can take advantage of a custom module which allows for automation of this process.
+YMCA development partners can take advantage of a custom module which allows for automation of this process.
 [Get in touch](mailto:ycloud@ymca.net) or reach out in `#developers` on the YUSA Slack for more details.

+## For site builders

 Once you've downloaded the WOFF files, you'll need to add them to your site.
 These instructions mirror the [walkthrough in this video](https://www.youtube.com/watch?v=Kl1lwYSg3ww&feature=youtu.be).